wp-plugins/coming-soon-page/readme.txt

 *   Instagram button background image - Upload your button for Instagram or just use our default Instagram button.

 The third option page is "Mailing list" .
 On this page you can type Sendmail Message text and send Message to users.
-The last option page is "Live Preview" .
+The last option page of our [WordPress Maintenance mode](https://wordpress.org/plugins/coming-soon-page/) plugin is "Live Preview" .
 Here you can see your Coming soon page live preview.

+We recommend you to take a look for this useful plugins - [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/) .